 Diagnosis depends on a history of exposure, the appropriate clinical manifestations, and an abnormal blood or BAL BeLPT or both.
 BAL BeLPT is highly sensitive and specific, helping to distinguish chronic beryllium disease from sarcoidosis and other forms of diffuse pulmonary disease.
 Chest x-ray may be normal or show diffuse infiltrates that can be nodular, reticular, or have a hazy ground-glass appearance, often with hilar adenopathy resembling the pattern seen in sarcoidosis.
 A miliary pattern also occurs.
-High-resolution CT is more sensitive than x-ray, although cases of biopsy-proven disease occur even in people with normal imaging tests.
+High-resolution (thin-section) CT is more sensitive than x-ray, although cases of biopsy-proven disease occur even in people with normal imaging test results.

 Acute beryllium disease can be fatal, but prognosis is usually excellent unless progression to chronic beryllium disease occurs.
 Chronic beryllium disease often results in progressive loss of respiratory function.
 Early abnormalities include air flow obstruction and decreased oxygenation on ABG at rest and during exercise testing.
 Decreased diffusing capacity for carbon monoxide (DLco) and restriction appear later.
 Pulmonary hypertension and right ventricular failure develop in about 10% of cases, with death due to cor pulmonale.
 Beryllium sensitization progresses to chronic beryllium disease at a rate of about 6%/yr after initial detection through workplace medical surveillance programs.
 Subcutaneous granulomatous nodules caused by inoculation with beryllium splinters or dust usually persist until excised.